Managed Service Provider (MSP) Insurance

 General liability insurance

-This policy covers basic MSP business risks, such as client injuries and client property damage.
-Bundle it with property insurance for savings in a business owner’s policy.
+This policy covers basic third-party risks for MSPs, such as an accident that injures a client or damages their property.
+Bundle it with property insurance for savings in a business owner’s policy (BOP).

 BEST FOR